plone/training/mastering-plone/plone5.rst

 * "Retina" Image scales: Plone now has scales for high pixel density images.

-For a longer list of changes see the `upgrade-guide <https://docs.plone.org/manage/upgrading/version_specific_migration/index.html>`_ (once 5.1 is released).
+For a complete list of changes see https://docs.plone.org/manage/upgrading/version_specific_migration/upgrade_to_51.html#changes-between-plone-5-0-and-5-1